 - Avoid samples with advanced symptoms.
 A completely wilted or dead plant/tissue is not a good subject to submit.

-- For seedlings samples: send whole plug trays, leave the plugs in the tray, (see example below).
+- For seedlings samples: send whole plug trays, leave the plugs in the tray, (see example below) any effort to keep the plugs/soil in place will be appreciated.
 If individual seedlings, make sure to keep the root ball and any media contained in a plastic bag or aluminum foil.

 - If potted, bag the pot and seal at the soil line with a twist tie or a rubber band bag.
 Use another bag for the aerial plant parts, but do not cut the root ball off the above-ground plant parts.
 See video Properly Collecting and Packaging a Sample for Diagnosis.
 (Include 3-5 plants).